tantran0708/TicTacToe-DSA-/README.md

 # TIC TAC TOE DSA PROJECT

 ## Describes
-The Tetris Game is a new version of the classic video game, recreating the classic experience with modern graphics and additional features.
-In Tetris, the goal is to arrange various geometric blocks to form a complete row, making that row disappear and earning points.
+Tic Tac Toe 5x5 is a two-player game where the goal is to be the first to align five of your marks (X or O) in a row, column, or diagonal on a 5x5 grid.

 ### Video Gameplay :